glyfish/glyfish.github.io/_drafts/discrete_cross_correlation_theorem.md

 {% katex %}R_{k}{% endkatex %} is the *weight* of each of the coefficients in the Fourier Series representation of the time series and is known as the [Power Spectrum](https://en.wikipedia.org/wiki/Spectral_density).

-When discussing the autocorrelation of a time series {% katex %}f{% endkatex %} the Autocorrelation Coefficient is usually used, namely,
+When discussing the autocorrelation of a time series {% katex %}f{% endkatex %} the Autocorrelation Coefficient is useful,

 {% katex display %}
 \begin{aligned}